 Thanks to audio and visual cues available only in video, it will be easier for you to build rapport and familiarity with your prospects, and remove the obstacles caused by the lack of in-person communication.

 One of the ways to spend a long, hot, slow summer is by getting ready for the next season and making sure that you have everything in place after Labor Day and the return of your prospects from their vacation.

 This means planning, creating, and repurposing your content in advance so that you don’t have to think about it when things (finally) get busy.
 As you already have more time than usual, you can think about writing an e-book or another comprehensive resource that you can later use as a lead magnet.

-For example, Autoklose team creates a number of useful and free resources.
+For example, the Autoklose team creates a number of useful and free resources.

 Summer is a good time to catch up with those who are already in your funnel or who have already purchased from you.

-But don’t reach out just to touch base – offer them an upsell or an irresistible deal, or a cool incentive program.
+But don’t reach out just to touch base – offer them an upsell, an irresistible deal, or a cool incentive program.

 There’s nothing wrong with suggesting a chat over a virtual cup of coffee to discuss how they’re handling the current crisis.